Charcuterie Destinations Throughout Southeastern PA12 stops

 Now for a long sleep at Dogwood Acres (5), where guests have a few lodging options, including RVs and cabins, as well as the option to pitch your own tent.
 All sites have wooden picnic tables, fire rings, and gas grills.
 There is truly something for everyone.

-Black Swan Antiques
+Black Swan Antiquities

 61 W. Front Street, Palmyra, PA 17078 (entrance in rear)

 While so close to the Pennsylvania town of Lebanon, it is imperative to purchase some Lebanon bologna from Seltzer's.
 This bologna is a sweet, peppery, and slightly sour mixture that is unique to this part of the state.
 Many butcher shops make their version of it, but Seltzer's is the name that most people know.
-Seltzer's does not have a retail store, but there is an outlet inside the Black Swan Antiques (6) co-op in nearby Palmyra, if you want to purchase some before perusing the memorabilia and kitsch inside this fun antique mall.
+Seltzer's does not have a retail store, but there is an outlet inside the Black Swan Antiquities (6) co-op in nearby Palmyra, if you want to purchase some before perusing the memorabilia and kitsch inside this fun antique mall.

 724 W. Main Street, Annville, PA 17003